 Samuel Nathan Regenstrief (1910-1988) immigrated from Austria as a child with his family.
 He grew up in Indianapolis, eventually relocating and making his fortune at the helm of Design & Manufacturing (D & M) Corporation in Connersville, Indiana.
-Considered a visionary on matters related to industrial production techniques, Sam perfected the performance and manufacturing of the home dishwasher, at one point producing over 40 percent of the world’s dishwashers.
+Considered a visionary on matters related to industrial production techniques, Sam perfected the performance and manufacturing of the home dishwasher, at one point producing more than 40 percent of dishwashers.
 The success of D & M and Sam contributed to the establishment of the Regenstrief Institute.

 But there was something else.

 The dates and details have become faded over the years, but we do know that one day, Sam Regenstrief paid a visit to the struggling Marion County General Hospital for a physical.
 Former Regenstrief Institute director Joanne Fox can recall the large outpatient waiting room in what would become Wishard Hospital:

 “It was like a train station, with wooden pews all lined up like a church.
 ‘You would wait most of the day at one end to see a clinic doctor,’ she recalls.
 ‘Then, if the doctor ordered some medicine for your condition, you would wait the rest of the day at the other end for the pharmacy to fill your prescription.'”